Theaninova/Brick-Monorail/README.md

 Surfaces printed on supports just never look good.

-Because of that, I decided to instead of having a support part on the bottom, I'd carve out space for two stacked 1x2 plates, as well as a special two-high printable brick you can use for compatibility with the old support mounts.
+Because of that, I decided to instead of having a support part on the bottom, I'd carve out space for a 1x2 plate, which you can fit there for the same effect.

+The monorail tracks are also solid now, which is not something you can do in injection molding but leaves a really nice surface finish at the bottom of the rail for us.

 _These are 3d printing optimized, compatible rails, not replicas.
 Replicas print horribly due to support._